 2. Developing Core Competencies – Identifying essential skills, such as motivational interviewing, career exploration, systematic instruction, benefits planning, and psychosocial support.

-3. Aligning with Professional Standards – Ensuring that employment counsellors meet accreditation requirements set by PACFA (Psychotherapy and Counselling Federation of Australia) and ACA (Australian Counselling Association).
+3. Aligning with Professional Standards – Ensuring that employment counselling meets accreditation requirements set by PACFA (Psychotherapy and Counselling Federation of Australia) and ACA (Australian Counselling Association).

-4. Addressing Barriers to Employment – Researching the role of employment counsellors in navigating systemic barriers, such as employer discrimination, social stigma, and the intersection of disability with other marginalised identities.
+4. Addressing Barriers to Employment – Researching the role of employment counselling in navigating systemic barriers, such as employer discrimination, social stigma, and the intersection of disability with other marginalised identities.

-5. Training and Capacity Building – Developing specialist training programs that equip employment counsellors with the tools to deliver high-quality, person-centred career guidance within NDIS, DES, and broader employment services.
-Our research aims to bridge the gap between traditional disability support and vocational services by advancing the role of the employment counsellor.
+5. Training and Capacity Building – Developing specialist training programs that supports employment counselling with the knowledge to deliver high-quality, person-centred career guidance within NDIS, DES, and broader employment services.
+Our research aims to bridge the gap between traditional disability support and vocational services by advancing the benefits of employment counselling.
 This will ensure that job seekers receive holistic, individualised career support that leads to long-term employment success.